-There are six (6) oil and gas wells subject to permit on the Dome Lease.
-Electric motors or internal combustion engines power the well pumps.
-The combustion engines are permitted on PTO 8039.
-Well fluids from the wells are piped to a gas/liquid separator.
-Liquids are routed to the Pinal Lease tank battery for further processing.
-Produced gas and well casing gas gathered by the gas gathering system is sent to the Orcutt Hill Compressor Plant.
+Oil, water and gas are produced from one well on the Rice Ranch Lease.
+An electric motor or an internal combustion engine (permitted under PTO 8039) powers the well pump.
+The produced well liquids are delivered by the well flow line to the Pinal Lease Tank Battery for further processing.
+Well casing gas gathered by the gas gathering system is sent to the Orcutt Hill Compressor Plant.

-1.2.2 Facility New Source Review Overview: The equipment on the Dome Lease was in place and operating before a permit to operate was required.
+1.2.2 Facility New Source Review Overview: The equipment on the Rice Ranch Lease was in place and operating before a permit to operate was required.
 Therefore, the equipment was not subject to New Source Review requirements and was issued a Permit to Operate without an Authority to

 Construct.
-There have been no modifications at this facility subject to NSR since issuance of the initial Pt70 permit.
+There have been no modifications at this facility subject to NSR since issuance of the initial Part 70 permit.